 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-A conditional co-op approval is something that most buyers will never deal with.
+Most buyers will never deal with conditional co-op approval.
 What does conditionally approved mean?
-This form of consent means a potential co-op buyer is on the cusp of the financial requirements necessary to be a co-op member.
+This form of consent means a potential co-op buyer is on the cusp of the financial requirements necessary to become a co-op member.

 What you’re falling short of, though, can vary.
 Sometimes, it’s your FICO score, while it can be liquidity that’s putting you at risk in other cases.

 Co-ops generally approve when they see a family or person they feel would be a fantastic fit for their community.
-But it doesn’t quite match the financial aspects of a typical buyer.
+However, their financial situation doesn’t quite match a typical buyer’s.

 Not.
 New York’s co-op scene is notorious for turning people away at the drop of a hat.
-Most co-ops won’t bother with conditional approval simply because they are confident they will find another buyer in a couple of months.
-If you are looking to buy from an “elite” co-op, then the chances of getting a conditional Coop approval are squarely zero.
+Most co-ops won’t bother with conditional approval simply because they are confident they will find another buyer soon.
+If you want to buy from an “elite” co-op, the chances of getting a conditional Coop approval are squarely zero.

 Generally, it’s a good sign that you are wanted if the co-op is willing to work with you.
 If you receive conditional approval, it’s best to act on it.

-Conditional coop approvals can vary in the conditions they require.
-However, the basic gist of it remains the same.
-You will be allowed to get the co-op if you meet specific financial requirements.
+Conditional coop approvals can vary depending on the conditions they require.
+However, its basic gist remains the same.
+You can get the co-op if you meet specific financial requirements.
 Some common examples of conditions coop boards may suggest include:

 Unfortunately, you have conditional Coop approval.
 Your application gets rejected if you can’t meet the conditions and requirements.
-You won’t be able to move in, and you won’t own the co-op unit you wanted.
-You also will have to keep searching for a place to stay.
+You won’t be able to move in and own the co-op unit you wanted.
+You will also have to keep searching for a place to stay.

 You would think the answer is always yes, but sometimes, it’s not.
 This all depends on what the contract you signed said.
-The vast majority of co-ops will have a clause stating that the sale will go through with the “unconditional consent of the corporation.”
+Most co-ops will have a clause stating that the sale will go through with the “unconditional consent of the corporation.”
 This is your green light to back out.

 Sometimes, but once again, it depends on the fine print of your purchase agreement.
-Your contract would have to allow both the buyer and seller to renegotiate the terms for this to be okay.
-This is a smart move if you want to get the co-op but can’t reasonably afford the conditions they ask for.
+For this to be okay, your contract must allow both the buyer and seller to renegotiate the terms.
+This is smart if you want the co-op but can’t reasonably afford the conditions they ask for.

-If you are allowed to renegotiate and walk away, it’s a sound bargaining chip to use.
+It’s a sound bargaining chip if you can renegotiate and walk away.
 Sellers are just as invested in pushing through a deal as buyers are.
-If they get desperate, you can work out a deal that saves you money.
+If they get desperate, you can devise an agreement that saves you money.

 Conditional approval will rarely be a red flag for a real estate sale, and it’s not like most co-ops will arbitrarily decide to add conditional approvals to get more money.
 However, some co-ops are more notorious for conditional approvals than others.
 If you aren’t sure whether you can handle being “hit up” for more payments upfront, it’s good to ask your real estate agent if the co-op is known for pulling this move.

-The only time a conditional approval is a red flag is if the co-op has a bad reputation or if it seems like many families are moving out en masse.
+The only time a conditional approval is a red flag is if the co-op has a bad reputation or many families are moving out en masse.
 This suggests that something isn’t going well with the community here.

 Condos are not allowed to offer conditional approvals in New York City.
 So, if you want the option of having conditional approval, it will have to be a co-op that you pursue.
 It’s worth noting that condo board members don’t have a right to accept or reject a buyer, and if you see a condo offering conditional approval, you don’t have to take that.